theengs/decoder/docs/participate/adding-decoders.md

 - ">" shift right
 - "!"
 Not (invert), useful for bool types
 - "&" Logical And the values
+- "min" the minimum allowed value
+- "max" the maximum allowed value

 #### Special property .cal
 .cal is a special property that can extracted from the provided data and used in calculations of other properties following it's definition.
 For example: